 Tucked away next to The Museum Of The Jewellery Quarter, is The Whisky Club – a haven for whisky lovers.
 This bar is the perfect place to embark on your very own whisky journey, as at The Whisky Club they truly believe there is a whisky out there for everyone (you just haven’t discovered it yet!).
 So even if you are a self-proclaimed whisky hater, head down to this bar and challenge them to find you a whisky you enjoy.
 Specialising in whisky and whisky cocktails, they also serve a small selection of non-whisky drinks, for if you really can’t stomach the strong stuff.
-With an ethos of learning and discovery, one of their main specialities are the whisky “journeys” – a themed tasting flight designed to lead you on a journey.
 A ‘must visit’ for any whisky lover, their collection of rare and hard-to-find whiskies are a wonderful thing to behold.
 And to drink… that most of all.

 Location: 75 – 80 Vyse Street, B18 6HA

 IB Deal: The Whisky Club Old Fashioned or The Whisky Drummer for just £5 (instead of £8 – one per visit)